Duygu-Jones/SQL/README.md

     ```
 2. Browse the folders to find the relevant scripts, exercises, notes, and other materials.
 3. Follow the instructions within each file to practice and enhance your SQL skills.

-### Contributing

-Contributions are welcome!
-If you have any additional scripts, notes, or improvements to share, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add new content'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

 ## 🤝Contributing